gardiol/ha-solarman-wiki/Home.md

 _What you need to know before for example switching from Stephan Joubert's integration._
 1. Any custom inverter definition profiles (arbitrarily named) has to be within 'inverter_definitions/custom/' directory to persist through integration updates, etc.
 2. Sensors update interval is way more frequent but it does mainly affects sensors like current power, etc. And in a way so that you can always have the most recent and accurate information possible for your automations and live view.
 When comes to the actual data stored within HA that is controlled by recorder and its sampling rate.
 So update interval of 5 seconds or for example 60 seconds is no different when comes to amount of stored data in the database.
-3. Don't be scared of changed entity names (HA is smart enough to keep history of all of your sensors and you can even transfer it under new names).
+3. Don't be scared of changed entity names (HA is smart enough to keep history of all of your sensors and you can even transfer sensor's history under new name).
 _More 'bout that [here](https://github.com/davidrapan/ha-solarman/wiki/Naming-Scheme-%E2%80%90-sensor-renaming)_

 > [!WARNING]